crytic/medusa-geth/CONTRIBUTING.md

 > **NOTE**: Do not worry about the "invalid version" error in the output above

   - Copy the pseudo-version value.
 In the example above, it is `v0.0.0-20240209160711-dfded09070ca`.
   - Open the `go.mod` file in the `medusa` repository and update the pseudo-version for `medusa-geth`.
-You can find this by looking for the `replace` directive at the bottom of the `go.mod` file.

 ### Testing